London 23 June 2013

 The Garage, London 7 May 2002

 There’s been a fair amount of good press come Bobby Conn‘s way since he last visited these shores in February.
 Appreciative album and live reviews in the national papers.
-A full page photo (wearing a lurid 80′s shellsuit) and enthusiastic write-up from Ted Kessler in the 4th of May edition of the NME.
+A full page photo (wearing a lurid 80’s shellsuit) and enthusiastic write-up from Ted Kessler in the 4th of May edition of the NME.
 Badly Drawn Boy Damon Gough‘s description of The Golden Age as “the best album he’d heard in a decade,” can’t exactly have hindered the spreading of the Word either, for reasons of his celebrity if nothing else.
 Then there’s the upcoming show supporting Supergrass at the Royal Festival Hall on the 28th of June as part of David Bowie‘s otherwise appallingly billed Meltdown.
 All in all, it seems that Bobby’s star is on the rise.

 Continue reading Bobby Conn (live) […]